ts4z/barge-rulebook/main.md

 ### Evaluating the Showdown

-The best high hand wins the pot.
-The high hand consists of a player’s hole cards plus the cards from one flop, one turn, and the river.
+The best high hand and best California low hand of at least eight low or better splits the pot.
+Each hand consists of two cards from the player’s hole cards plus the cards from one flop, one turn, and the river.
 These may be played in any combination EXCEPT that board cards used CANNOT consist of the top row of the flop plus the bottom turn card or the bottom row of the flop plus the top turn card.
 That is, the flop, turn, and river must all be contiguous cards.
-Also, as in Omaha, each player must use both hole cards plus three cards from the board to form each portion of their hand.
+Each player may create their best high hand and low hand using different hold cards and/or different board cards.
+Also, as in Omaha, each player must use exactly two hole cards plus three cards from the board to form each portion of their hand.

 ### Notes